 We’ve been running treks in southern Georgia since the early days of the country’s tourism development, and we know these trails intimately.
 Our guides are local experts who grew up in these mountains and can share insights no guidebook contains.

 Ready to explore Georgia’s wild south?
 Contact us with any questions about the trek or to check availability for your dates.
+The tour runs May through October — contact us with your preferred dates and we’ll confirm availability.

 Rate the tour *